The Corporate Shareholder’s Vote and Its Political Economy, in Delaware and in Washington

 Paolo Baffi Centre Research Paper No. 2011-94

-During this decade-long process a core corporate law was up for grabs, but the action was in Washington, not the states, until the end of the decade, despite that a century of corporate law theory has focused on jurisdictional competition among states in making corporate law.
-In earlier work, I amended the state competition understanding with a view that key features of American corporate lawmaking are Washington-oriented: Washington often makes corporate law directly, it did so for the central corporate controversy in most decades of the twentieth century, and it can influence state lawmaking, either directly or by establishing complements and substitutes to state corporate law.
+During this decade-long process a core corporate law was up for grabs, but the action was in Washington, D.C. until the end of the decade, not the states, despite that a century of corporate law theory has focused on jurisdictional competition among states in making corporate law.
+In earlier work, I amended the state competition understanding with a view that many key features of American corporate lawmaking are Washington-oriented: Washington often makes corporate law directly, it did so for the central corporate controversy in most decades of the twentieth century, and it can influence state lawmaking, either directly or by establishing complements and substitutes to state corporate law.
 Shareholder access fits this federal-state paradigm and goes beyond it.
 It fits in that states were largely silent on these shareholder-power initiatives until 2009, when Delaware amended its corporate code to facilitate shareholder nominees.
 Indeed, it’s hard to understand Delaware passing its 2009 shareholder statute if the issue had not been on the national agenda for nearly a decade.
-But the interaction goes beyond a basic Washington-Delaware paradigm in that Delaware’s corporate lawmaking could have influenced the federal outcome and, quite plausibly, corporate players sought it, or used it, as a tool to dampen federal congressional, judicial, and regulatory actors’ enthusiasm for strong shareholder access.
-The federal-state interaction is two-way.
-The analytic potential for a strategic, two-way interaction is enhanced because the strongest interest group inputs at each jurisdictional level sharply differ.
+But the interaction goes beyond the basic Washington-Delaware paradigm in that Delaware’s corporate lawmaking could have influenced the federal outcome and, quite plausibly, corporate players sought it, or used it, as a tool to dampen federal congressional, judicial, and regulatory actors’ enthusiasm for strong shareholder access.
+The federal-state interaction is two-way, with the strongest interest group inputs at each jurisdictional level sharply differing.
 Overall, the vertical interaction between states and Washington in reforming shareholder-insider voting power in the past decade is a far cry from the classical understanding of American corporate law being honed in horizontal state-to-state competition, and it implicates sharply differing political economy, interest-group dynamics.